akkartik/mu/tutorial/index.md

 make sense now?
 Feel free to experiment to make sense of it.

 Can you modify it to print out the line a second time, after you've typed it out until the `Enter` key?
-Can you print a space after every code-point-utf8 when you print the line out a second time?
+Can you print a space after every code point when you print the line out a second time?
 You'll need to skim the section on [printing to screen](https://github.com/akkartik/mu/blob/main/vocabulary.md#printing-to-screen) from Mu's vocabulary.
-Pay particular attention to the difference between a code-point-utf8 and a _code-point_.
-Mu programs often read characters in units of code-point-utf8s, but they must draw in units of code-points that the font manages.
-(This adds some complexity but helps combine multiple code-points into a single glyph as needed for some languages.)
+One common pattern: Mu programs read characters in UTF-8, but print raw `code-point`s.
+Use `to-code-point` to decode UTF-8 and get at the underlying raw `code-point`, and use `to-utf8` to encode a `code-point` into a `code-point-utf8`.
+(This stuff is still under construction; I hope to simplify it over time.)

 ## Task 15: generating cool patterns